Skip to content

 The Dalmatian pelican is an impressive bird, the largest of its family and one of the largest freshwater birds in the world.

-It has a wide range across Central Eurasia stretching from Mediterranean to India and Southeast Asia, as well as parts of Russia.
+It has a wide range across Central Eurasia, stretching from the Mediterranean to India and Southeast Asia and parts of Russia.

-This large species has white feathers which are generally lightly tinged with grey or yellow around their head; they have long beaks that can reach up to 40cm in length.
+This large species has white feathers that are generally lightly tinged with grey or yellow around their head; they have long beaks that can reach up to 40cm long.

 Their unique physical characteristics make them stand out among other waterbirds - so if you ever get lucky enough to spot one while exploring nature, take some time to appreciate this majestic creature.